hfrSchmidt/copier-template-py-package/README.rst

 * Install pre-commit hooks (if you want to use pre-commit): ``pre-commit install``
 * Start coding...

+If you want to automatically create PRs to update the pre-commit hooks' revisions, you need to additionally create a "fine-grained personal access token" (FPAT_) for your repository.
+This is especially important for being able to trigger other CI actions on automatically created PRs, so you can be confident that an update of a dependency / pre-commit hook does not break your CI.
+The FPAT needs to be scoped to your target repository and needs repository permissions to read metadata and read + write access to content as well as pull requests.
+After you have generated the FPAT add it to the repository as a secret called "FPAT".
+There are other means of achieving this available from here_

 Update:
 =======
 When you want to update your package with the newest version of the template use the following: